Section 7 of 15

 - Put the transmission in Neutral.

-- Put the parking brakes on.
+- Apply the parking brakes.

 - Shut off the engine and take the key with you so someone else will not move the truck while you are under it.

 - Use a flashlight, if necessary.

 - Make sure there is no space between the upper and lower fifth-wheel.
 If there is space, something is wrong (the kingpin may be on top of the closed fifth-wheel jaws, and the trailer would come loose very easily).

 - Go under the trailer and look into the back of the fifth-wheel.
 Make sure the fifth-wheel jaws have closed around the shank of the kingpin.